Powerlearnproject/se-day1-assignment-Hosanna208/README.md

 Define prompt engineering and discuss its importance in interacting with AI models.
 Answer: Prompt engineering is the process of crafting instructions, known as prompts, that can be effectively interpreted and understood by generative AI models to produce desired outputs.
 A prompt is a natural language text that describes the task an AI should perform, such as answering a question, generating content, or completing a given context.
+It involves:
-It involves: Specifying the task, style, and relevant context in the prompt
+Specifying the task, style, and relevant context in the prompt.
 Providing examples for the model to learn from (few-shot learning) Breaking down complex tasks into smaller, easier subtasks (prompt chaining) Iterating and refining the prompt to improve accuracy and effectiveness.